Have you visited Bruges? Are you planning to spend a weekend in Bruges in Belgium?

 Bruges is famous for its lace-making.
 Visit the Lace Centre for locally produced lace.

-After Bruges went in decline during the mid 18th century it became the poorest city in Belgium.
-Lacemaking became an important part of the economy during this period providing work for the women of Bruges.
+After Bruges went into decline during the mid-18th century it became the poorest city in Belgium.
+Lacemaking became an essential part of the economy during this period providing work for the women of Bruges.

 A lace festival is held during August over 4 days.